-This is the first in a series images drawn from an upcoming book titled ‘North of Here’.
+This is the first in a series images drawn from an upcoming a collection titled ‘North of Here’.

 This image, ‘Shifting Sands’ shows the massive sand piles left when Benone Beach is cleared to make way for holiday makers.
 These piles were quite giant really.
 The sand is full of iron and is very supportive, so cars and other vehicles can, and do, drive the entire way along this stretch of beach right through to Downhill.
 The coastline spreads further on round taking in such wonders as the Giants Causeway.
 When I saw these piles I imagined it was a set of sandcastles made by none other than Finn McCool himself.